gaia repossi and jeremy everett chat closeness, collaboration and creation | read | i-D

 Jeremy: The Dan Flavin installation Alternating Pink and Gold was one of Gaia's references for the new Repossi Vendôme store.
 The title for this book suited because it is the symmetry of alternating parts, recto and verso, rose and gold.

-Gaia: Yes, Dan Flavin's research in subtle colour combinations, repetition, using systems just like Donald Judd (they were very close) compares and contrasts with my actual work.
+Gaia: Yes, Dan Flavin's research in subtle color combinations, repetition, using systems just like Donald Judd (they were very close) compares and contrasts with my actual work.

 Flicking through the finished tome, how does it make you feel?
 What did the project teach you about Gaia's world?
 Are you drawn to any images in particular?